-Kayaks as a form of transport have been around for generations, but they’ve really only come into their own as a super accessible adventure tool in the past few decades.
+Kayaks as a form of transport have been around for generations, but they’ve really only come into their own as an accessible adventure tool in the past few decades.

-They’re used as a form of transport in areas as far removed as the Ecuadorian Amazon, by indigenous tribes, and in areas (not so far removed), like in the UK by your constantly damp next door neighbour all smug with their outdoorsyness on a cold and dark Sunday morning.
+They’re used as a form of transport in areas as far removed as the Ecuadorian Amazon, by indigenous tribes, and in areas (not so far removed), like in the UK as a source of adventure, often by your constantly damp next door neighbour all smug with their outdoorsyness on a cold and dark Sunday morning.

 Kayaking is pretty simple.
 First, you get a kayak – a small, narrow watercraft, traditionally with one or two cockpits and a covered deck – then you climb in, get on the water, and paddle along with a double-bladed paddle.
 Each stroke of the paddle propels you through the water, and hey, presto, you’re doing it.
 You’re kayaking.
 Good job.
 We always knew you could.

 If your kayak capsizes, something bound to happen if you kayak for long enough, you’ll probably end up getting ejected out or just need to simply forward roll your way out.
+Don’t panic.
+Your guide should give you plenty of teachings on this before you get going, but as we said, it pretty much boils down to rolling your way out nice and easy.
 If you’re skilled and experienced enough, you’ll likely pop an Eskimo roll, using your paddle to force the kayak back round to the surface, but let’s leave that bit for another time shall we?

 Can anyone go on a kayaking trip?

-If you’re a complete beginner, you’ll probably want to start on a kayaking trip where you can master the absolute basics in relatively calm and shallow water under the watchful guise of an experienced guide, i.e. paddling and balancing without capsizing the boat, and getting out the cockpit should you indeed capsize and be turned upside down.
+If you’re a complete beginner, this can be a really great solution to how to get into kayaking.
+You’ll probably want to start on a kayaking trip where you can master the absolute basics in relatively calm and shallow water under the watchful guise of an experienced guide, i.e. paddling and balancing without capsizing the boat, and getting out the cockpit should you indeed capsize and be turned upside down.
 If you’ve got those under your belt, and you’re comfortable in the cockpit and in the water, then there’s plenty more out their test your skills and stamina.

-Of course, you should make sure you’re kayaking with a trained guide so they can keep you right, and if something goes wrong, they’ve got you sorted.
+Of course, you should make sure you’re with a trained kayak guide so they can keep you right, and if something goes wrong, they’ve got you sorted.

-If you’re new to kayaking trips, then choose a trip that’s a little tamer, that’s an overnight trip or that only lasts a few days.
+If you’re new to kayaking trips, then choose a trip that’s a little tamer.
+That’s an overnight kayaking trip, or a kayaking that only lasts a few days.
 This will give you the chance to see how your muscles cope with the strain of paddling over a longer period of time than you might be used to.
 You should also probably try and choose a trip that is more focused on travelling through and exploring beautiful environments and places in relatively calm water than a seven-day trip that demands technical skills, tackling rocky rivers and whitewater.